vegewadev/uptimespy/README.md

 # 🦮 Contributing
 The main purpose of this repository is to continue evolving UPTIMESPY, making it faster, more stable and more efficient.
 If you wish to contribute just add your changes/fixes and I will review them once you make a pull request.
 (Shouldnt take longer than 2 days)

+# 💸 Sponsoring
+I don't want to be sponsored nor do I want to receive money for what I do.
+Instead, please help the people in need and donate to a charity.
+Thank you.

 # 👨 Creator
 The creator of this application is Vin H and his website is: https://vin.rocks